PrashantTamang12/dungeon-escape-tale-told-in-stone/README.md

 - **Timer-driven detection over Tick** for interaction systems — chosen deliberately for performance and reviewability
 - **Interface-driven interaction** (`IInteractableInterface`) so any actor type can become interactable without duplicating logic
 - **Component-based quest architecture** to keep quest logic decoupled from level-specific actors
-- **Explicit separation** between third-party framework content and original design work, to make authorship clear or reviewers
+- **Explicit separation** between third-party framework content and original design work, to make authorship clear for reviewers

 ---